kenrector/sigma-cpv-kit/README.md

 The system is now up and prepared for users to log on.
 The number 107 is based on the number of users supported by the swap device less the number of required ghost jobs started at system boot, (121 - 14).
 You can choose a lesser value.

+Refer to the system .ini file to determine the port attached to the mux device for your system.

 The cpcp system is generated with COC lines 0-5 and 10 configured for particular types of terminals and printers.
 The remaining lines are configured as VT-100 type terminals.
 The cpcp/sigma.ini file includes simh V4 mux attach commands that allow one to select which lines you will connect to based on port number.

 The COC lines, except 0-5 and 10, are configured as hardwired connections that recquire a BREAK signal to start the LOGON process.
 To send a BREAK signal from the telnet application, enter the telnet command mode by typing CTL-] and then the command 'send break'.
 To avoid this and set the communication lines to non-hardwired, enter simh and type DEP 114a 0 to store 00000000 in the hardwired line flags.
 This will set the first 32 lines to automatic mode and a logon prompt will be issued when they connect.

+The f00 systems are generated with non-hardwired terminals and will present the logon salutation when they connect.

-Use telnet, putty or your favorite telnet client to connect to CP-V on port 4000 and send the break command.
+Use telnet, putty or your favorite telnet client to connect to CP-V on a selected mux port and send the break command.
 You will be assigned to the next available line and receive the salutation;

 HI, TCP-V HERE - ANDREWS C0F
 09:55 AUG 23,'80 ON WEST   USER# C     LINE# 6
 LOGON PLEASE:

-The f00 systems are generated with non-hardwired terminals attached to mux port 4003 and will present the logon salutation when they connect.

 ## Boot from disc
 You can boot CP-V from the swap disc with the simh boot command addressed to the attached swap device.
 Each time you reboot you will need to do the ON 107 and other setup keyins.